 Say Goodbye to Compression Garments after Dr. Cheng’s Lymphedema Microsurgery

-The Center for Lymphedema Microsurgery provides comprehensive and extensive medical services before and after surgery.
+The A+ Surgery Clinic provides comprehensive and extensive medical services before and after surgery.
 It is recommended that lymphedema patients receive post-operative rehabilitation for a period of 3- 6 months.
 It is most noteworthy that patients no longer need to wear compression garments after Dr. Cheng’s Side-to-End Lymphovenous anastomosis and vascularized submental lymph node flap transfer to distal recipient site for post-operative rehabilitation.
 It is recommended to massage from the proximal limb to the distal site for 15 minutes 3 times a day one month post-operatively for 3 to 6 months to further improve lymphatic drainage.

 The lymphedema of both upper and lower extremities can cause pain, discomfort, fibrosis, cosmetic problems, and mobility restraints for patients.
 It is common that lymphedema patients develop various degrees of depression due to physical discomfort, disfiguration, and emotional distress.